What is Osteopathy?

 How does an Osteopathic Treatment Proceed?

-The osteopathic approach to the human body is very holistic.
-It affects all tissues in the body from head to toe and checks that the tissue is in the right place, that it is moving properly, and that there is a good blood supply.
+The approach to the human body is very holistic.
+All tissues of the body, from head to toe, are examined to ensure that the tissue is in the correct position, moving properly, and that good blood circulation is maintained.

-I look at the biomechanics, which are the movements of the body's joints.
-I look at the movement of the fasciae as you breathe, and as your blood moves properly through the tissues.
-I also look at things like the sutures of the skull bones and examine the movements, location, and position of each of the organs within your body and compare this with the actual symptoms with which you came to me.
+Biomechanics are assessed, including the movements of the body's joints.
+The movement of the fascia, which is engaged during breathing, and the circulation of blood through the tissues are also considered.
+Additionally, the sutures of the skull bones are examined, and the movements, location, and position of each organ in the body are compared with the symptoms that have been reported.

-So the assessment begins with a medical history, which in some cases can take up to 30-40 minutes and can be very thorough.
-I would like to know about injuries, compressions, small torn ligaments, possible major trauma, surgery, scars, and medication you are taking as it could change the treatment I offer.
+The assessment begins with a medical history, which can sometimes take up to 30-40 minutes and is very thorough.
+Information is gathered about injuries, compressions, minor ligament tears, possible major traumas, surgeries, scars, and medications, as these factors may influence the treatment.

 FAQs